 While more and more countries are allowing dual citizenship, several dual citizenship countries are beginning to crack down on their citizens with multiple nationalities.

-Here is a list of countries that allow dual citizenship, as well as the countries that don’t.
+Here is a list of countries that allow dual citizenship, as well as countries that do not allow dual nationality.

 Countries that allow dual citizenship